sameshima-code/Bullet-shooting-game-01/README.md

 - This game created using C (C++).
 - This project is a modification and enhancement of a public repository.
-- It was developed on a system with a 144Hz refresh rate.

 ## Features
 - Player-controlled character with shooting mechanics.